isharesolutions/the530project.org/530impact.md

 The board of directors may remove an officer at any time with or without cause.
 Any officer may resign at any time by giving written notice to the corporation without prejudice to the rights, if any, of the corporation under any contract to which the officer is a party.
 Any resignation shall take effect at the date of the receipt of the notice or at any later time specified in the notice, unless otherwise specified in the notice.
 The acceptance of the resignation shall not be necessary to make it effective.

-5.04 President
+5.04 Director

-The president shall serve as the chief volunteer officer of the corporation.
+The director shall serve as the chief volunteer officer of the corporation.
 The president shall lead the board of directors in performing its duties and responsibilities, including, if present, presiding at all meetings of directors and shall preform all other duties incident to the office and properly required by the board

-5.05 Vice President
+~~5.05 Vice President~~

-In the absence or disability of the president, the ranking vice president shall perform the duties of the president.
+~~In the absence or disability of the president, the ranking vice president shall perform the duties of the president.
 When so acting, the vice president shall have all the legal powers of and be subject to all the restrictions upon the president.
 The vice president shall have such other powers and perform such other duties prescribed for them by the board or the president.
-The vice president shall normally accede to the office of the president upon he completion of the president's term of office.
+The vice president shall normally accede to the office of the president upon he completion of the president's term of office.~~

 5.06 Secretary